Christ-Centered Easter for Kids & Youth

 When Easter traditions are centered on Christ, even small activities can become memorable teaching moments for children.

 To make it easy to add something meaningful to your celebration, two free Easter printable activities for kids are included below.
-These simple activities work well for family Easter celebrations, Primary lessons, Activity Days activities, Sunday school, homeschool lessons, or church youth groups.
+These simple activities work well for family Easter celebrations, Primary lessons, Activity Days activities, Young Women's/Young Men's, Sunday school, homeschool lessons, or church youth groups.

 He is Risen Snack Mix